aguytech/oracle-java-installer/README.md

 # install-java-ubuntu

-Script to install `jdk-8uVERSION-linux-x64.tar.gz` on Ubuntu.
+Script to install `jdk-VERSION-linux-x64.tar.gz` on Ubuntu.
-You need to download the `jdk-8uVERSION-linux-x64.tar.gz` file from the [oracle web page](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+You need to download the `jdk-VERSION-linux-x64.tar.gz` file from the Oracle web page.

+This script was developed with [java 8 from Oracle](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) in mind, but should work with other versions also.

 Tested on (K)Ubuntu 18.04 x64